To answer the question, let’s start with a definition of cart abandonment from Webopedia:

 Travel products like flights and holidays are often major purchases for shoppers, and many tend to spend time researching their options, finding the best deals and checking with other travellers.
 They may begin to book several times, often across different sites, before finally making a booking.

-Another reason for higher abandonment rates is the relative complexity of the booking process.
+Another reason for higher abandonment rates in travel is the relative complexity of the booking process.

 It can take many steps, and plenty of time, to select holidays, extras like seats and insurance, and enter details for all passengers.
 A long and relatively complex process can mean more people bail out before booking.

 Long forms tend to be an issue here.
 Lots of detail is needed, and it can take a while to complete some financial applications.